MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Handle error just like uploading multiple player file error handling

+### Update - 1
+ - When LDO is the same as the captain of the squad [00:55](https://www.loom.com/share/701aadddcb8341bba1631ca8d89e028a), instead of email address, we should be able to add username
+ - Subbing did not work very well
+ - Some issue with sponsor, they  just somehow disappeared
+ - Add yellow box to the players once again
+ - American version of the phone number 000-000-0000, type phone number if that automitically format that would be great
+ - [05:50](https://www.loom.com/share/701aadddcb8341bba1631ca8d89e028a) - someone was ranked and his match is over, when he is inactive and make him active again his pair score and ranking was gone
+ - Once a round is submitted that ranking should not be ever changed
+ - [07:00](https://www.loom.com/share/701aadddcb8341bba1631ca8d89e028a) If something on the roster changes later on the round on the match and director decide to remove injured because he got injured, his ranking should be remain same (No isseue because ranking is locked because round has started), when he will be back his ranking should be same

  - **Team**
  - Make mutation from frontend to delete team
  - Move team need to work properly - one division to another division